Cheyenne Dorsagno, Editor-In-Chief

 Other directors, such has Quentin Tarantino, have similarly walked the line when taking on controversial topics, such as slavery in Django Unchained.
 Although, Tarantino ultimately empowered the subjects of these tragedies by telling a version of events in which they secure their own agency and heroically enact a just revenge.

 Dennis more than agrees with Dr. Fletcher, thinking that traumatized people are actually “pure” and superhuman.
 Dennis continually alludes to the captives’ sacred purpose and to a twenty-fourth personality, “The Beast,” which is described as terrifying and animalistic.
 This scary movie is frequently relieved with bits of humor, brilliantly executed by McAvoy.
-And once “The Beast” comes out, it’s clear that the supernatural qualities described weren’t purely theoretical.
-Suddenly, Kevin’s body is impenetrable and “The Beast’s” craving for human flesh will be satisfied by Casey and her two friends.
-At this point, the film has played with horror, comedy, and now fantasy.
+And once The Beast comes out, it’s clear that the aforementioned supernatural qualities weren’t purely theoretical.
+Suddenly, Kevin’s body is impenetrable and The Beast’s craving for human flesh intends to be satisfied by Casey and her two friends.
+At this point, the film has played with horror, comedy, and fantasy.

-As Casey attempts to flee, she finds a note left behind by Dr. Fletcher, who had just been killed by “The Beast.”
-It tells her “Say Kevin Wendell Crumb.”
-By saying Kevin’s full name, his identity will come forth and be in control of his body again.
-This raises the question, why didn’t Dr. Fletcher just do that herself and spare her own life rather than taking the time to write this note out, hoping that someone would stumble upon it?
-Casey follows the doctor’s advice, only talking to Kevin long enough to get his permission to kill him.
-Kevin also tells her where he keeps his shotgun, echoing the conflict Casey had earlier in the film when she had a moment where she could have killed her molester but she hesitated and lost control of the gun.
+As Casey attempts to flee, she finds a note left behind by Dr. Fletcher, who had just been killed by The Beast.
+The note reads, “Say Kevin Wendell Crumb.”
+By reciting Kevin’s full name, his original identity will come forth and take control of his body again.
+This raises the question, why didn’t Dr. Fletcher just do that herself and spare her own life rather than take the time to write out this note, hoping that someone would stumble upon it?
+Casey successfully follows the doctor’s advice, only talking to Kevin long enough to get his permission to kill him.
+Kevin also tells her where he keeps his shotgun, echoing a conflict Casey had earlier in the film when she could have shot her molester, but she hesitated and lost control of the gun.

-But, ultimately, the film is not resolved because the audience learns that Casey’s father died some years ago and that she was forced to move in with the uncle who molested her (and who likely continued to do so).
-The viewers are led to believe that this near-death experience has taught Casey to fight for herself but we are never told whether or not she reports her uncle’s crimes.
-For a film that takes a controversial stance on the possible benefits of being abused, it does not take a strong enough position on the evils of abusers.
-The movie makes Casey responsible for the situation that she is in, which could be construed as some level of victim blaming, but it does not at least show her rising to the challenge.
+Once Casey leaves the premises, she discovers that Kevin has been living at the zoo where he was employed.
+The constant allusions to Kevin’s animalistic nature really muddles the way that the film tries to portray survivors of abuse and mental disorders.
+We’re instigated to humanize and possibly admire these victims, as not all of Kevin’s personalities are bad, and our protagonist, Casey, likely has Stockholm Syndrome (and who knows what else).
+But, ultimately, the film’s message isn’t resolved, because at the conclusion, the audience learns that Casey’s father died some years ago and that she was forced to move in with the uncle who molested her (and who likely continued to do so).
+The viewers are led to believe that this near-death experience has taught Casey to fight for herself, but we’re never told whether or not she reports her uncle’s crimes.
+For a film that takes such a controversial stance on the possible benefits of being “abnormal” and undergoing trauma, it doesn’t take a coherent position on the evils of the abusers and the strength of the survivors.
+Split puts Casey in control of her destiny, which may seem uplifting if it weren’t simplicity approaching on victim-blaming territory.
+Worst of all, the film doesn’t follow through and fully empower Casey by showing her rising to the challenge.

-Then, in a truly unexpected twist, the film ends with two people watching the story being reported on the news.
+The film ends in a massively out-of-left-field twist, as two diner customers are watching this story being reported on the news.
 They reference a similar incident that happened a while back with a man in a wheelchair.
-It turns out, this movie is in the same universe as Shyamalan’s previous film Unbreakable, a superhero movie.
-Perhaps more accurately, it’s a sequel.
-So, wait, that means that “The Beast” and Unbreakable’s Mr. Glass (the aforementioned man in the wheelchair) are super-villains?
-And our superhero is David Dunn, the protagonist of Unbreakable who is specifically characterized as never having experienced a sickness in his life?
-While Shyamalan seems to have good intentions, he bit off more than he could chew.
-The film has plot holes, its multiple narratives seem to contradict one another, and it is generally all over the place.
-However, the film was definitely interesting, suspenseful, thought-provoking, and unusual.
-For that, I’m glad I watched it.
+It turns out, this movie is in the same universe as Shyamalan’s previous film Unbreakable, an applauded but rather boring superhero flick.
+Perhaps more accurately, Split is a sequel to Unbreakable (what did I say about Shyamalan’s obsession with his past successes, eh?).
+Many audience-goers likely didn’t see Unbreakable and were totally dumbfounded by this final development.
+With this tie in, every action in Split is being cross-referenced with an entirely differently movie.
+So this means that The Beast and Unbreakable’s Mr. Glass (the aforementioned man in the wheelchair) are super-villains… and our superhero is David Dunn (Bruce Willis), the protagonist of Unbreakable who is specifically characterized as never having experienced a sickness or an obstacle in his life.
+Yeah, that doesn’t confuse things at all.